Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5ceOUnZAXnk.md

 ### Transcript

-> how many trains will it take to crash the entire system i mean i guess you're gonna have to find out
+> how many trains will it take to crash the entire system I mean I guess you're gonna have to find out